 Continue reading to learn what HDMI 2.1 is and how this technology benefits your gaming experience.
 Or check out ViewSonic ELITE monitors equipped with HDMI 2.1 capabilities for an expanded game setup.

 Before we move on to HDMI 2.1, it will be useful to understand what HDMI is.
 HDMI stands for high-definition multimedia interface, and it has been the go-to standard for transmitting high-resolution video and audio via a single cable and connector.
-It is mostly used to link devices such as digital TVs, DVD players, presentation displays, monitors, and gamer consoles such as Xbox and Playstation.
+It is mostly used to link devices such as TVs, DVD players, presentation displays, monitors, and games consoles such as Xbox and PlayStation.